Civil Brand: Man versus woman

 A battle for authority and respect is created with a division between the men, who are officers holding a powerful position in the prison, and the women, who are the inmates subjected to abuse and harsh labor conditions.
 Because the officers of this film abuse the women and are the antagonists in this film, the men that play these roles are cast as the enemy against the female inmates who are depicted as helpless victims.
-When these women attempt to defend themselves, they are resisted and “put back in their place.”
-For example, when Nikki begs Dease not to take her back to solitary confinement after protesting a time-consuming job she was required to do, Dease forces her to state that she will be a “good bitch.”
+When these women attempt to defend themselves, they are resisted and "put back in their place."
+For example, when Nikki begs Dease not to take her back to solitary confinement after protesting a time-consuming job she was required to do, Dease forces her to state that she will be a "good bitch".
 Forcing her to state these words creates a sense that Dease has obtained power over her and she is to follow his demands.
 Using physical and mental abuse, these women are taught to have a mentality that they are less of value than the men that control the prison.

-Neema uses the character of Sergeant Cervantes (MC Lyte) to emphasize the importance of unity and trust amongst the female against their male officers.
+Barnette uses the character of Sergeant Cervantes to emphasize the importance of unity and trust amongst the female against their male officers.
 There is a feeling amongst the female inmates that Cervantes, also female, has betrayed them for their male enemies.
 Sabrina states that the inmates, who attempted to confide in Cervantes because she was a female, realized that she was not on their side and therefore not to be trusted.
 Cervantes is depicted as a character caught in between male in female enemies, fitting into neither role.
 Her masculine characteristics and lack of trust amongst the inmates demonstrates that she is on the male's side, but the lack of respect that she receives from Dease and Nelson demonstrates that she does not share complete power with the males in the film.